bed233/Final-Year-Project/Diary.md

 16/1o/2022
 Have Tested both FOSS implementations for Malware Detection on multiple version of Android and determined that LibreAV will run on Android 4.1 and above with Hypatia running at Android 5 and above.
 Using these findings, I will be aiming to use Android 5 for the remainder of my project.
 This will ensure that I am able to support 98.8% of Android Devices according to Google API Version Distribution Chart.

+Have also begun going through the code of the FOSS and commenting in order to help me understand the code as their are no comments in the code.
+This should be completed in the next couple days at most.